 Ways to Help Family Members Suffering from Alzheimer’s

 Begin by asking if they’ve been feeling differently or struggling lately.
 Then, try to persuade them to see their primary care physician.
-If they are reluctant to, you can still contact their doctor yourself and voice your concerns—the physician cannot disclose information to you about a patient, but they can listen [9].
+If they are reluctant to do so, you can still contact their doctor yourself and voice your concerns—the physician cannot disclose information about a patient to you, but they can listen [9].

 What else can you do to support someone who is suffering from Alzheimer’s disease, or who you believe has a form of dementia?